Bandit254/MSSA-Project-Pokemon-Decision-Making/README.md

 I will use T-SQL and Microsoft SQL Server to build the primary database for this project.
 The folder [04.
 SQL Solution and Queries](https://github.com/Bandit254/MSSA-Project-Pokemon-Decision-Making/tree/master/04.%20SQLSolution%20and%20Queries) contains all of the queries I have written to build the database (so far).

 ## Website Wire Frames
 Below are a few of the wire frame designs I have made for the application's website.
 These are not all of the pages I have designed, nor are they final designs.
 I used [https://pencil.evolus.vn/](https://pencil.evolus.vn/) to create the wire frames.
 I also included a diagram that I sketched in OneNote.
-The full
+[05.
+Website Wire Frame Diagrams](https://github.com/Bandit254/MSSA-Project-Pokemon-Decision-Making/tree/master/05.%20Website%20Wire%20Frame%20Diagrams)

 ![Content Hub](https://github.com/Bandit254/MSSA-Project-Pokemon-Decision-Making/blob/master/05.%20Website%20Wire%20Frame%20Diagrams/ContentHubPage%20%2823FEB2020%29.jpg)

  ![Create a Team](https://github.com/Bandit254/MSSA-Project-Pokemon-Decision-Making/blob/master/05.%20Website%20Wire%20Frame%20Diagrams/CreateTeamPage%20%2823FEB2020%29.jpg)

 ![Analyze Team](https://github.com/Bandit254/MSSA-Project-Pokemon-Decision-Making/blob/master/05.%20Website%20Wire%20Frame%20Diagrams/AnalyzeTeamPage%20%2823FEB2020%29.jpg)

 ## Source Code From Other Projects
 Although I have not yet incorporated course from other projects, there are two projects that I am likely to draw upon: the Pokémon Showdown battle simulator and the Veekun Project.
 Both projects' source code is stored in folders [XX](https://github.com/Bandit254/MSSA-Project-Pokemon-Decision-Making/tree/master/XX.%20Pokemon%20Showdown%20Source%20Files/pokemon-showdown-master) and [YY](https://github.com/Bandit254/MSSA-Project-Pokemon-Decision-Making/tree/master/YY.%20Veekun%20Project%20Source%20Files/pokedex-master), respectively.